Torres del Paine Circuit

 • Max.
 Altitude: 800 m./2624 ft.

-• Elevation gain: 753 m. / 2470 ft.
+• Elevation gain: 753 m./2470 ft.

-Overnight camping in Los Cuernos area.
+Overnight Camping in Francés or Los Cuernos area.

 Day 7: Los Cuernos